 The map below shows the St James Health Centre contractual boundary.
-However we are accepting patients who live outside of this boundary.
 More information about choosing a practice can be found on the websites below:

 You can register with St James Health Centre as a convenient practice just outside of the city centre near the Baltic Triangle area, so if you need to see a doctor during term time we're here to help.